Now Accepting Blue Cross Blue Shield. Call Today!

 Medical Detox

-Medical detox is a process that involves the supervised withdrawal from addictive substances, such as drugs or alcohol, in a medical setting.
+Medical detox involves the supervised withdrawal from drugs or alcohol in a medical setting.
 It is typically the first step in the treatment of substance abuse and addiction.
 The goal of medical detox is to manage and alleviate withdrawal symptoms, ensuring the individual detoxing is as safe and comfortable as possible.

 Residential Rehab